insinfo/galileo/packages/cache/README.md

 ```

 ## `ResponseCache`
-A flexible response cache for Angel.
+A flexible response cache for Galileo.

 Use this to improve real and perceived response of Web applications,
 as well as to memoize expensive responses.